Variable Life Insurance Explained: Investment Risks and Returns

 Sub-accounts function like mutual funds, offering diversified investment options across different asset classes.
 Common choices include equity sub-accounts for growth potential with higher risk, bond sub-accounts for income-focused moderate risk investing, money market sub-accounts for stability with lower returns, and balanced sub-accounts with mixed allocation strategies.

 Policyholders control their investment allocation and can rebalance based on market conditions or changing goals.
-This flexibility sets variable life apart from whole life insurance where the insurer manages investments and guarantees returns.
-Unlike term life insurance, variable policies build cash value that can be accessed through loans or withdrawals.
+This flexibility sets variable life apart from traditional whole life policies where the insurer manages investments and guarantees returns.
+Strong equity markets in 2023 and 2024 drove double-digit variable universal life premium growth of 12% to 16%, and industry forecasts suggest continued moderate growth of 5% to 9% through 2026.

 Pincher's Pro Tip